Dare County, North Carolina

 - 2017 - Completion of the new Bonner Bridge, replacing the aging Herbert C. Bonner Bridge.

-This timeline provides a condensed summary of the historical journey of Dare County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Dare County, North Carolina.